bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/client.md

 # fxf character set of &lt;client&gt; : string

 Returns the FXF Encoding IANA name of the encoding for your deployment.
 This encoding represents all FXF files that the server generates.

+# info of &lt;client&gt; : string

+No documentation exists.

 # last command time of &lt;client&gt; : time